A little nighttime reading

 Additionally, because a duck’s diet is usually more diverse (a goose only eats grass) and because ducks chests (where down comes from) are closer to the ground, goose down also tends to have fewer odor problems than duck.
 If down is cleaned well, odor shouldn't be a problem; however, if you're particularly sensitive to odors, you may prefer goose down.

 Duck down and feathers can provide a very economical option to enjoy that down or feather feel.
-But in general, goose down and feathers are a level up in quality.
+But in general, goose down is a level up in quality.

 Responsible sourcing and cleaning - helps with allergies